TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 ' %}

 ## The need for JFixture
-In this section we'll go through developing and testing a fictious component.
+In this section, we'll go through developing and testing a fictitious component.
-Starting from simple, getting more complicated, finding solutions to problems that come up on the way.
+Starting simply, and getting more complicated, we'll finding solutions to problems that come up on the way.

 ### From the ground up
 Let's imagine we're writing a user interface for displaying some info based on a journey.
 Journey data is coming from a data source, and we transform it to display it on the UI.